 Clayoquot Wilderness Lodge is named for Clayoquot Sound, a vast, 62-mile (100km) wide inlet of the Pacific Ocean on which it is located.
 The sound is made up of a series of remote inlets, private bays and small islands surrounded by pristine, old-growth conifer forest.
 An ancient landscape carved by the ocean, the west coast of British Columbia’s Vancouver Island is richly biodiverse.
 Untouched by time, the coastal ecosystem has evolved freely and now plays host to thousands of species of flora and fauna.
-Clayoquot Wilderness Lodge is set at the doorstep of this precious wilderness, and is rewarded with direct and exclusive access to one of nature’s great amphitheatres.
+Clayoquot Wilderness Lodge is a Vancouver Island adventure, set at the doorstep of this precious wilderness, and is rewarded with direct and exclusive access to one of nature’s great amphitheatres.
 How do I get there?

 Adventures abound in the wildly diverse natural playground at Clayoquot Wilderness Lodge with seemingly endless options from exhilarating heli-flights and remote hiking to rewarding wildlife-spotting and yoga.
 The experiences on offer at Clayoquot promise an unforgettable journey of shared discovery and memory-making with those who matter most.View all experiences here.

 A full day showcasing the most rewarding experiences of Clayoquot Sound.
 Guests jump in a Zodiac boat across the sound, before hiking pristine wilderness to the remote First Nations village of Ahousaht.view details

 This incredible experience offers guest the amazing opportunity to be whisked away from sea level to epic hiking locations at over 3000ft above sea level in a matter of minutes.view details